adamtow/promptkit/docs/English.md

 ## type (Optional) Text
 Specifies how the message will be interpreted and presented to the user.
 Valid values include:

 - **text** (default): For manual prompts, the message is displayed in an Ask For Input action dialog.
-For handsfree prompts, the message is spoken to the user and Dictate Text action captures the user’s input.
+For handsfree prompts, the message is spoken to the user and Dictate Text action captures the user's input.
 This type can be combined with the `choices` array to accept only certain responses.
 - **confirm**: Prompts the user for a Yes, No, or optional Cancel response.
 - **number**: Prompts the user to enter a number.
 Verifies that the user entered a valid number.
 Supports validation tests of equality, less than, greater than, and between.
 - **list**: Prompts the user to choose from a list of choices.